-The program director shall submit to CIRM an annual report detailing progress and activities of the training program.
-This, together with the interim financial report, is due 60 days prior to the anniversary of the award start date indicated in the NGA.
+The grantee shall submit to CIRM an annual report detailing progress and activities of the training program during the project period.
+This report is due 60 days prior to each anniversary of the award start date indicated in the NGA.
 The programmatic report for training grants includes two components: a description of the training program and an account of the appointed trainees.